Openmesh-Network/xnode-admin/README.md

 `GPG_KEY` (optional) path to the gpg public key.

 `POWERDNS_URL` (optional) is for scalability, it is a way to receive TXT records that trigger immediate pull from git.

+## Important note about security
+If there are unsigned commits to the source repository for example if it is compromised or there is a malfunction, then the Xnode will not pull those commits due to a git command error exception.
+It will however pull the next signed commit, so Xnode Studio should handle notifying the user of untracked / unsigned commits and merging or dropping them.